DBJDBJ/consolidated/azuredotnet/DJ-ASMX/README.md

 > One of the humankind worst mistakes was WCF.
-It is especially tragic since at the time of succumbing to WPF there was better components architecture: ASMX.
-By the time WCF was recognized as the epitomy of a slow-train-crash in a components world, the time has passed, REST exploded in popularity and nobody was in a mood to understand the WCF precursor strangled in  cot.
-HINT: ASMX can be made and happily used without SOAP.
+It is especially tragic since at the time of succumbing to WCF there was better components architecture: ASMX, already in use.
+By the time WCF was recognized as the epitomy of a slow-train-crash in a components world, the time has passed, REST exploded in popularity and nobody was in a mood to understand the WCF precursor strangled in the cot.
+Hint: ASMX can be made and happily used without SOAP.

 <h1> DJ-ASMX  </h1>